 A unique combination of efficient waste management and intelligent design has given birth to Cyclean, a bike where you burn calories to clean clothes.
 Green enthusiast, Alex Gadsden built this prototype in the dump yard.
 Fitting the stripped drum and shocks of an old washing machine over a designed frame, he utilized a universal joint to connect the back of the machine to a wheelbarrow wheel.
 Hooking this neat contraption to a bicycle frame ensured that simple pedaling spun the internal washer chamber.
 A 'neat' way to fill up the clothesline is to cut down the waistline and increase the environmental lifeline.

 The Cyclean may not be a viable option in developing countries where one does not find washing machines in a dump yard.
-'Bicilavadora' which is Spanish for 'bicycle washing machine' has been designed by an enthusiastic student group from the Massachusetts Institute of Technology.
-Unpacking a light suitcase and assembling the plastic molded panels, you get the inner drum-outer drum combination of the washing machine.
-The machine is thus easily assembled and made from materials readily available in the developing world.
+‘Bicilavadora’ which is Spanish for ‘bicycle washing machine’ has been designed by an enthusiastic student group from the Massachusetts Institute of Technology.
+Unpacking a light suitcase and assembling the plastic panels, you get the inner drum-outer drum combination of the washing machine.
+Thus, it is very easy to assemble the machine.
+It consists of materials most of which are readily available in the developing world.
 As seen in the picture, children of an orphanage in Peru have suddenly developed a liking to washing clothes.

 The human motor works on a bicycle sans its wheels.
 To move the washing machine into the spin mode from the wash mode, all one has to do is to simply shift the cycle to high gear.
 A standard oil drum which is suitably modified and compacted forms the exterior.
 Thus, all the construction materials used are tough and durable.